 Welcome to Lady and the Library, the culmination of my obsession with books (mostly classics and historical fiction) and travel.
 My name is Jessica Charleston, I live in the vibrant Australian city of Melbourne with my lovely partner, Lucas.
 I studied English Literature and Writing at university, but have worked in the travel industry for over a decade now.

 Growing up in a small country town, people didn’t talk about William Shakespeare or Charles Dickens, but my fondest childhood pastime was scouring the shelves of the small local library amidst the musty aroma of old books, dust, and leather.
 I was captivated by adventure mysteries that needed to be solved – from Nancy Drew to Sherlock Holmes.

-From curious child to adventurous young lady, I needed to find the extraordinary in real life.
+Then a curious child grew into an adventurous young lady, I needed to find the extraordinary in real life.

 From that very first taste of Italian gelato in Roma, I was hooked on travel (and gelato).
-Travel has opened my eyes to different ways of living – from losing all sense of direction and trying to figure out foreign cities, maps and languages, to uprooting and moving to an entirely different hemisphere where nobody knew my name or story.
+Travel has opened my eyes to different ways of living.
+From losing all sense of direction while trying to figure out foreign cities, maps and languages, to uprooting and moving to an entirely different hemisphere where nobody knew my name or story.